mhmanik/bdwebteam-recent-post-tabs-widget/README.md

-# bdwebteam recent post tabs widget Wordpress Plugin
+# bdwebteam recent post tabs widget

-bdwebteam recent post tabs widget that shows the post tabs of your site with excerpt limit.
+# Wordpress Plugin

 bdwebteam recent post tabs widget that shows the post tabs of your site with excerpt limit.